Music: Reba McEntire

 - Murder Ballad: "The Night the Lights Went Out in Georgia".

-- Older than They Look: Well, does she look mid-50s to you?
+- Older Than They Look: Well, does she look like she's in her 60s to you?

 - The Oldest Profession: She is not an example, but the protagonist of "Fancy"...

 - One Mario Limit: To the point that she's listed as just "Reba" on the singles charts and on all of her albums since 1987's Reba.

 - Pretty in Mink: She wore a white fox fur wrap for the video "Does He Love You?" and a white mink coat for the cover of her album "Merry Christmas to You".

 - Spit Take: Done here in the video for Aaron Tippin's "Honky Tonk Superman" (at 3:45).

 - Truck Driver's Gear Change: "The Night the Lights Went Out in Georgia" pulls off a rather unusual one, going from C Dorian on the verses to G major on the chorus.
 The second verse also contains a single line ("Well the Georgia patrol was makin' their rounds…") that goes up to G before returning.

 - Vocal Evolution: One of her trademarks was her Melismatic, vowel-bending, theatrical singing voice.
 Over time, she's ditched most of the theatrics and now sings in a more straightforward voice (partially because her older style was giving her vocal polyps).

 - What Beautiful Eyes: She's got an absolutely stunning pair of wickedly vibrant blue eyes and wields them to often devastating effect.